 \subsubsection{Power-down Threshold}

-}{} As we cannot assume packet coalescing to mitigate the overhead of port transitions, the only option left is to keep links in the \emph{Wake} state for longer.
-If the port is left in \emph{Wake} state for a moderate period after transmission, there is no overhead to a packet that must be transmitted within that time.
-Power Down Threshold (PDT)~\cite{saravanan_powerperformance_2013} was proposed so that every port stays operational for an additional time after transmission, at the cost of potential power saving.
+}{} The overhead for turning a port on is greatly compensated if the following transmission is comparatively higher.
+However, short and sparse packets increase transmission overhead, similarly.
+If the port is left in \emph{Wake} state for a moderate period after transmission, there is no overhead to the next packet transmitted within that time.
+Power-down Threshold (PDT)~\cite{saravanan_powerperformance_2013} was proposed so that every port stays operational for an additional time after transmission, at the cost of potential power saving.

-A simple implementation of PDT can be done by using a timer on each port.
-The port switches to power-saving mode when the timer expires without transmitting a packet.
+The technique can be implemented with a timer on each port.
+The port turns down when the timer expires after transmitting a packet.
 If any packet arrives at the port, either from the link or via arbitration or fragmentation, the timer is canceled.
-It will be set again on the last port that has transmitted through the link, once it has no packets to send.
+It is set again right after transmission, when there are no more packets to send.

-Figure~\ref{fig:lpi-pdt} shows link behavior when using PDT in terms of power consumption over time.
-The blue arrows represent the duration of the timer used in PDT, and the colors of the timer icon represent changes in the timer used in PDT.
-The green-colored timer means that it is set, while the red indicates that the timer is canceled, and the salmon is for the timer expiration.
-We can see that during the \emph{Wake} state, packets present at the port can be sent normally.
+Figure~\ref{fig:lpi-pdt} shows link power behavior under PDT.
+Blue arrows indicate the timer duration, and the timer icon’s color reflects its state changes.
+Green means that it is set, red is for reset, and salmon is for expired.
+During the \emph{Wake} state, packets present at the port can be sent normally.
 After sending a packet, the port waits for a certain period (${t}_{PDT}$) to transition to the \emph{Sleep} state.
 If a packet arrives within ${t}_{PDT}$ after sending a packet, the timer is canceled and set again when the packet is transmitted.

-This way, ports that may frequently transmit will be in the \emph{Wake} state most of the time, but packets will not suffer from latency because ports are ready to send them.
+This way, frequently used ports will be in the \emph{Wake} state most of the time, but packets will not suffer from latency because ports are ready to send them.
 Meanwhile, for inactivity periods that are on the order of seconds, the overhead on latency for state transitioning is irrelevant.
-A ${t}_{PDT}$ value of microseconds is also insignificant compared to the inactivity period in terms of power saving.
 The issue, as we have mentioned, is the intermittent nature of network activity during communication.
 When the ${t}_{PDT}$ is on the same order of magnitude as the inactivity periods, ports may often receive packets after powering down, or even while transitioning.

 \ifthenelse{\boolean{moreSections}}{